heyjaywilson/swift-examples/Posts/functions/P1functions.md

 Usually a function is defined when the task needs to be repeated or used somewhere else.

 # How to define a function
 When defining a function, it needs to start with `func`.
 This tells the swift compiler that the next chunk of code is going to be a function.
-Then it needs a descriptive name followed by parentheses.
+Then it needs an argument name followed by parentheses.
 Inside the parentheses, is where parameters go.

-*Function parameters are not required for a function.
-Parameters are necessary when the task needs data not accessible by the function.*
+*Function parameters are not required for a function*.
+Parameters are necessary when the task needs data not accessible by the function.
+All parameters in a function must have a unique name.
+When using the parameters in the function, the parameter name is used to access the value it contains.

 After the parameters are defined, a return type needs to be set if the function is returning a value.
 Not all functions need to return a value, so this step is optional.
 If declaring a return value, then the function must have a return statement in it.
 If not, then the compiler will throw an error.